-A Designer's Guide To Surviving Four Years Of Trump
+A Designer’s Guide To Surviving Four Years Of Trump

-As Donald Trump is sworn in as 45th president of the United States today, his divisiveness has transcended politics.
+Donald Trump’s divisiveness has transcended politics.

 His pick to lead the Department of Housing and Urban Development has never been in urban planning or government.
 His secretary of education has never attended public school and believes some students need guns to fight off grizzly bears.
 He is reportedly planning to eliminate the National Endowment for the Arts.
 He has spent months spewing insults at women and minorities.

-As the world waits and watches Trump's inauguration, many Americans are at a loss for how to respond to these fundamental threats to education, fair housing, arts and culture, and more.
-The only sure thing, today, is change.
+Many Americans are at a loss for how to respond to these fundamental threats to education, fair housing, arts and culture, and more.
+The only sure thing is change.
 Yet designers are destined to play a critical role in whatever comes next.
 Here is a shortlist of articles penned by Co.Design that we hope will be useful to the conscientious designer over the next four years.

 What Designers Should Do Now